qq431169079/ShadowSuiteFramework/README.md

 # What's new?
 ------------------
++ Updated DNSRecon, SQLMap, KickThemOut, Wifite2, and RouterSploit modules.

--36 modules for ethical hacking and penetration testing and counting!
++ 36 modules for ethical hacking and penetration testing and counting!

--Participation in this project is open to anyone. :)
++ Participation in this project is open to anyone. :)

 # Full Feature List
 ------------------------
--Open Source
++ Open Source
       -Shadow Suite is protected by the GNU General Public License, means that you can freely download, modify, and distribute the software.
        Just give "creds" to us and the developers that made the awesome tools :)

--Create Custom Modules from template
++ Create Custom Modules from template
       -Do you know Python?
 Do you know how to code in Python?
 Do you want to create your own module that can penetration test a Class A network in just three seconds? (exagerrated) Shadow Suite Framework provides